-The PIC18F87J11 Family of devices provides the ability to manage power consumption by simply managing clocking to the CPU and the peripherals.
+The PIC18F87J50 family devices provide the ability to manage power consumption by simply managing clocking to the CPU and the peripherals.
 In general, a lower clock frequency and a reduction in the number of circuits being clocked constitutes lower consumed power.
 For the sake of managing power in an application, there are three primary modes of operation:

-- Run mode
+- · Run mode

-- Idle mode
+- · Idle mode

 - · Sleep mode